enderandpeter/reactnd-project-myreads-starter/README.md

 # Instructions

-To launch this application, first checkout the `my-nanodegree` branch.
-Then...you know the drill!
+You know the drill!
 Either run `npm install && npm start` or `yarn install && yarn start`.
 Remember, only cool people use `yarn`.

 When the app first launches, you'll see your default books on their shelves.
 Click the arrow icon next to each book to move it to another shelf.